Heat Loss and Insulation

 Steam systems carries heat through pipes from the boiler to consumers as heat exchangers, process equipment etc.

-Condensate Load Generated in Insulated Steam Pipes (kg/h per 100m)
+Condensate Generated in Insulated Steam Pipes (kg/h per 100m)

-The heat loss from steam pipes generates condensate which must be drained from the system - A table indicating the amount of condensate generated in insulated steam pipes
+Heat loss from steam pipes generates condensate which must be drained from the system

 Convective Heat Transfer